xynydev/xyny.art/src/content/about/about.md

 i'm a full time student floating above the space usually considered to be occupied by Finland,

-i spend by free time by chilling, maintaining [open source](https://blue-build.org/), and some 'freelancing' (programming, design)
+i spend by free time by chilling, maintaining [open source](https://blue-build.org/), and doing some 'freelancing' (programming, design)